wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 4.0.1 =
+* Next Gantry Framework Major Release.
+Please always do a full backup (files + database) of your site before upgrading!
+* Fixed incompatibility with PHP 5.2

 = 4.0.0 =
 * Next Gantry Framework Major Release.
 Please always do a full backup (files + database) of your site before upgrading!